openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/app.md

 Now that you have forked it, let's check out the `log-thoth` branch.
 The upstream link to the same is - [https://github.com/thoth-station/s2i-example/tree/log-thoth](https://github.com/thoth-station/s2i-example/tree/log-thoth)

-If you go to app.py, it's a simple python app that prints `Hello thoth` every 10 seconds.
+If you go to app.py, it's a simple Python app that prints `Hello thoth` every 10 seconds.
 And you have a Pipfile that has `daiquiri` as the only package.
 That is the standard python project, we are going to experiment with.

 Now let's explore the `openshift.yaml`.